polars-inc/helm-charts/charts/polars/README.md

 ## Access to Polars Distributed

-First of all, make sure to obtain a license for Polars Distributed on-premise by [signing up here](https://w0lzyfh2w8o.typeform.com/to/zuoDgoMv).
+First of all, make sure to obtain a license for Polars Distributed on-premises by [signing up here](https://w0lzyfh2w8o.typeform.com/to/zuoDgoMv).
-You will receive an access key for our private Docker registry as well as a license for running Polars Distributed on-premise.
+You will receive an access key for our private Docker registry as well as a license for running Polars Distributed on-premises.
 Refer to the official Kubernetes documentation on [how to create a secret for pulling images from a private registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).

 ## Quick Start